honghaile/honghaile.github.io/_posts/2021-09-20-how-to-be-productive.markdown

 __Work on the right things__

 Identify the important things early and frequent and spend a lot of time working on them.
 Many people like to pretend to be busy, but most of the time they end up not working on the right things.
+You won't get much done if you're working on the wrong things all the time.

 __Get enough sleep__